kundisoli/wiremit/README.md

-How to Run the App
+How to Run the App this is a React vite project Prerequisites
-Prerequisites
-Node.js (v14 or higher recommended)
+Node.js

 npm or yarn